istio/old_mixer_repo/doc/dev/adapters.md

 }

 ```
-* Sample of a no-op adapter that supports the above sample 'quota' Template.
+* Sample adapter that supports the 'quota' template.

 ```
 type (